metamot/opi5plus-lfs/README.md

 ### Download all packages:

-Choose one type of download:

-(A) Slowly "step-by-step" download with clean screen results:

     $ make pkg

-Or (B) the "parallel" fast multijob download with huge garbage on screen:

-    $ make -j12 pkg

 ***IMPORTANT!*** After this operation, Please double check that all packages are done at this point ("Repeat-command result"):

     $ make pkg